 Another Photographer Rob Walls wrote: "Some of the anecdotes on your web-site brought it all

 back especially the memory of the burn callouses on the thumb and two fingers of my right hand from changing flash bulbs."

 There is a lot of confusing about the name of the Graflex flash.
-The older type, the chrome one with the red button is called the Graflex Flash Synchronizer, consisting out of a battery case, reflector, battery case bracket, solenoid release attached to the lensboard, release mount and connection cord for use with shutters without build in synchronization.
+The older type also known as the star wars Lightsabre: the chrome one with the red button is called the Graflex Flash Synchronizer, consisting out of a battery case, reflector, battery case bracket, solenoid release attached to the lensboard, release mount and connection cord for use with shutters without build in synchronization.
 The adjustment of the synchronizer is essential for the just in time opening of the shutter namely then, when the bulb reaches its highest light peak.
 To do this, the solenoid must be precisely located on the lensboard.
 Very difficult to adjust!

 there is a far more better method to synchronize your Graflex camera with the Graflex flash by using the solenoid trigger release.
 Connect the solenoid with the solenoid outlet on the battery case (Graflex Flash) .
 Use the Solenoid cord catalog # 2703.
 Cock the shutter.
 Press the red main switch on the battery case and check if it works and thus fires the shutter.
 If the solenoid works but the shutter does not fire, try to reposition the solenoid a bit lower or higher from the trigger of the shutter and try again.
 If the shutter fires you may continue and connect the bi-post of the shutter with the battery outlet "shutter".
-Now set the shutter flash governor on M, M, X or Off.
+Don't forget to set the flash governor on M.

 To make it clear, both Graflite flashguns are the same!
 The difference is whether the Graflite is connected to the synchronizer or not.

 If the Graflite is connected to the bi- post connector of the front shutter it is called the Graflite Flashing unit.

 more about bulbs